cru-Luis-Rodriguez/chef-repo/site-cookbooks/mycompany_base/README.md

 # USAGE

-in role for webserver
+in role for each server
-include recipe mycompany_base and mycompany_webserver
+include recipe mycompany_base
 ```